Like a Surgeon: Writing and development

 Although Yankovic generally did not use parody ideas from other musicians, Madonna was partly involved during the writing process of the track.
-An acquaintance of the singer suggested the idea while with Madonna, noting that it would not take long for Weird Al to satirize her 1984 hit single "Like a Virgin".
-The acquaintance was a mutual friend of Jay Levey, Yankovic's manager, and brought the idea up to him following the encounter.
+Reportedly, Madonna was walking with a friend in New York City when she wondered out loud when Yankovic would parody her 1984 hit "Like a Virgin" with "Like a Surgeon".
+The friend was a mutual acquaintance of Jay Levey, Yankovic's manager, and brought the idea up to him following the encounter.
 This is the only known time that Yankovic has obtained an idea directly from the original artist, as he "openly discourages people from giving him parody ideas".
 It was recorded alongside other singles in February 1985: "I Want a New Duck" and "Hooked on Polkas", and album track "Girls Just Want to Have Lunch".

-Yankovic parodies the pop song by speaking from the point of view of a new surgeon, singing lines: "Like a surgeon / Cuttin' for the very first time / Like a surgeon / Organ transplants are my line".
-It contains "play-on-rhymes" from its original counterpart, and describes the singer noting that "he's more bothered by the fact that his patients are dying before they can pay than the fact that they're dying at all".
+Yankovic parodies the pop song by speaking from the point of view of a new surgeon who is "more bothered by the fact that his patients are dying before they can pay than the fact that they're dying at all".
 Before the chorus, he also coos: "I'll pull his insides out, pull his insides out / And see what he ate".